 Ever wondered about massage and prostitution in China?

-Seeing pandas, eating dumplings and climbing the Great Wall are some of the usual things that foreigners do when they travel to China.
+Seeing pandas, eating dumplings, and climbing the Great Wall are some of the usual things that foreigners do when they travel to China.

-Health spa massages in China
+Health spa massage in China

 A health spa massage typically offers a range of options including head massage, deep tissue massage and foot massage.